 Local HBCU alumni come together in Teaneck for youth event

-Alumni from several historically Black colleges and universities came together Feb.
-15 at Teaneck High School for the HBCU Panel Discussion & Mix and Mingle.
+Alumni from several historically Black colleges and universities (HBCUs) came together Feb.
+20 at Teaneck High School for the 3rd annual HBCU Panel Discussion & Mix and Mingle.

-Delaware State University and Teaneck High School alumnus Dawn Tennent organized the event.
+Delaware State University (DSU) and Teaneck High School alumnus Dawn Tennent organized the event.
 She is the cousin of late journalist and DSU alumnus Michael J. Feeney.
 Both are also Teaneck High School alums

-Students were able to meet alumni from various HBCUs, including Delaware State University Morehouse College, Spelman College, Howard University, Hampton University, Benedict College, Virginia State University and North Carolina A&T University.
+Students were able to meet alumni from various HBCUs, including DSU, Morehouse College, Spelman College, Howard University, Hampton University, Benedict College, Virginia State University, Clark Atlanta University and Bowie State University.
 There was also a panel discussion in which alumni discussed the advantages of attending an HBCU.